 Site redesign or rebuild

-Literally everyone on Google says you should redesign your site every 2-3 years.
+The consensus on Google is suggesting you should redesign your site every 2-3 years.

 You might be rebranding or just fancy a change to an updated style.
 Along with a redesign, you might be rebuilding on a new underlying architecture to accommodate new functionality.